navgurukul/newton/requests/introduction.md

 ## What are HTTP and HTML?

 Jasmine is Program Manager at xbox, which is one of the biggest games and entertainment companies with product like games, consoles, controllers and many more.
-David is the founder if Tumblr, which is a microblogging and social networking website.
+David is the founder of Tumblr, which is a microblogging and social networking website.
 The service allows users to post multimedia and other content to a short-form blog.
 Users can follow other users' blogs.
 Lets hear what Jasmine and David has to say about Internet, Http, HTML and how websites work.
 Hope you'll enjoy it.

 @[youtube](kBXQZMmiA4s)